strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 ### Configure the server

-The `server.js` config file (or `server.ts` for a TypeScript project) for a deployed project requires the `url` property instead of the `host` and `port` properties that are used in the local development environment.
+The `server.js` configuration file (or `server.ts` for a TypeScript project) for a deployed project requires the `url` property instead of the `host` and `port` properties that are used in the local development environment.
 The `APP_URL` variable is then specified as an [environment variable](#add-environment-variables) in the DigitalOcean App Platform.
-Add the following code snippet to `./config/env/production/server`
+Add the following code snippet to `./config/env/production/server`:

 <code-group>